John and Gerry's Orchids of Britain and Europe

 Ophrys montenegrina

-O. montenegina was first described as a subspecies by Baumann and Kunkele from Montenegro in 1988.
+was first described as a subspecies by Baumann and Kunkele from Montenegro in 1988.
 It was subsequently promoted to full species status by Devillers and Devillers-Terschuren in 1991.

-It is a relatively common orchid in southern Croatia and Montenegro but becoming scarcer as its range takes it southwards as far as the Ionian islands and Epirus in north western Greece.
+It is a relatively common orchid in southern Croatia and Montenegro but becoming scarcer as its range reaches the Ionian islands and Epirus in north western Greece.
 O. montenegrina is sometimes a difficult orchid to positively identify as it can appear in various lip shapes, colouration and patterns.
-In the north of its range the problem is less pronounced as there are fewer similar taxons, in Greece however there are many more O. mammosa species which can either imitate or hybridize with it.
+In the north of its range the problem is less pronounced as there are fewer similar taxons, in Greece however there are many more O. mammosa group species which can either imitate or hybridize with it.
 It owes its variability to its hybridogenous ancestry where O. mammosa sl and O. sphegodes sl are the assumed contributors.
 Certain populations will display a predominance of the characteristics of one its progenitors over the other.
 The picture opposite depicts an example from southern Albania where the O. mammosa inheritance is obviously dominant.